 Thermal security cameras have become an essential component of many CCTV surveillance systems thanks to their wide coverage and detection range.
-Hundreds of thermal security systems are installed every day to monitor sites and installations 24/7.
+Hundreds of infrared security systems are installed every day to monitor sites and installations 24/7.
 But do you know how thermal cameras work?
 How effective are they in complex situations?
 What volume of false alarms do they generate?

 There are different variables to consider when choosing the best type of CCTV camera for each installation.
-Should it be a thermal, day/night or dual camera?
+Should it be a day/night or dual camera?
 In this article, we will try to answer all your questions and help you to choose the best option for your perimeter security projects.

 You can also use our Site Planning Tool to help you to choose the best combination of cameras for your perimeter video surveillance installation.